 CBSE Class 11 Chemistry Practical Syllabus with Marking Scheme

-In chemistry subject practical also plays a vital role.
+In Chemistry subject practical also plays a vital role.
 Students understand the theory by performing the experiments in the lab.
-So, its important that students must also know CBSE Syllabus of Chemistry Practical and list of experiments included in it.
+So, it’s important that students must also know CBSE Syllabus of Chemistry Practical and list of experiments included in it.
 Also, the weightage of Chemistry practical is of 30 marks.
 So, students must try to score well in practicals also.
 It will help in increasing their overall score.
 The table below shows the evaluation scheme of practical exams.

 |Evaluation Scheme for Examination||Marks|

 CBSE Syllabus for Class 11 Chemistry Practical 2020-21

 Micro-chemical methods are available for several of the practical experiments.
 Wherever possible such techniques should be used:

 A. Basic Laboratory Techniques